-- incur or guarantee additional indebtedness that would cause us to exceed a Consolidated Leverage Ratio (as such term is defined in the Indenture) of 4.25 to 1; - pay dividends or make other distributions, purchase or redeem our stock or prepay or redeem subordinated debt; - make investments or other restricted payments; - sell assets and subsidiary stock; - enter into certain transactions with affiliates; - create liens; - consolidate, merge or sell all or substantially all of our assets; - enter into agreements that restrict certain of our subsidiaries' ability to pay dividends; and - engage in any business other than a permitted business.
+- incur or guarantee additional indebtedness that would cause us to exceed a Consolidated Leverage Ratio (as such term is defined in the Indenture) of 4.25 to 1; - > pay dividends or make other distributions, purchase or redeem our stock or prepay or redeem subordinated debt; - make investments or other restricted payments; - sell assets and subsidiary stock; - enter into certain transactions with affiliates; - create liens; - consolidate, merge or sell all or substantially all of our assets; - enter into agreements that restrict certain of our subsidiaries' ability to pay dividends; and - engage in any business other than a permitted business.

-In addition, the 2016 Senior Facilities Agreement contain covenants that limit our ability to incur and assume debt and/or require us to maintain a net leverage ratio of 3.25 to 1 (and a consolidated EBITDA to total net interest ratio of 4.25 to 1 (as such terms are defined therein).
-The ING Facilities Agreement contain covenants that limit our ability to incur and assume debt and/or require us to maintain a net leverage ratio of 3.25 to 1 and a consolidated EBITDA to total interest ratio of 4.25 to 1 (as such terms are defined therein).
-The 2019 Bridge Facilites Agreement contains covenants that limit our ability to incur and assume debt and/or require us to maintain a total leverage ratio (as such term is defined therein) of 3.50 to 1 and a consolidated EBITDA to total interest ratio of 4.25 to 1 (as such terms are defined therein).
-Further, our existing financing arrangements require us to have positive equity and limit, among other things, our ability to acquire or sell certain assets, to undergo certain corporate actions (such as mergers and de-mergers), to create security over our assets and to open or maintain bank accounts or to enter into banking relationships with certain financial institutions.
+In addition, the 2020 Senior Facilities Agreement contain covenants that limit our ability to incur and assume debt and/or require us to maintain a net leverage ratio of 3.50 to 1 (and a consolidated EBITDA to total net interest ratio of 4.25 to 1 (as such terms are defined therein).
+2019 Unicredit Equipment Facility contains covenants that limit our ability to incur and assume debt and/or require us to maintain a net leverage ratio of 3.25 to 1 and a consolidated EBITDA to total interest ratio of 4.25 to 1 (as such terms are defined therein).
+Further, our existing financing arrangements require us to have positive equity and limit, among other things, our ability to acquire or sell certain assets, to undergo certain corporate actions (such as mergers and demergers), to create security over our assets and to open or maintain bank accounts or to enter into banking relationships with certain financial institutions.